walkerdb/dsc_workshops/web_scraping/readme.md

 ## finding tags

 ##### searching by tag type
 Search syntax is super simple.
-If you want a list of all the "a" tags on a given page, all you need is
+If you want a list of all the "a" tags on a given page, all you need to do is

 ```python
 soup("a")